haberdashPI/SignalOperators.jl/docs/src/manual.md

 A final concept, which is not as obvious from the examples, is the use of automatic signal promotion.
-When multiple signals are passed to the same operator, and they have a different number of channels, or different sample rate, the signals are first converted to the highest fidelity format and then operated on.
+When multiple signals are passed to the same operator, and they have a different number of channels or different sample rate, the signals are first converted to the highest fidelity format and then operated on.
 This allows for a relatively seamless chain of operations where you don't have to worry about the specific format of the signal, and you